You’ve decided a Bengal Cat is the right breed for you. Trying to find the right breeder can be a daunting task. Hopefully this website will help.

 Do you really want a kitten, or would an adult, maybe a retired breeding cat fit the bill?
 Adults are often available from breeders as young as a year or two.
 These cats have a personality that is already known and can fit wonderfully in your home, even if you have other cats (if proper introductions are made).
 Also, most Bengals get along fabulously with dogs!

 What pattern and color have you been dreaming of?
 Bengals come in two patterns – spottted/rosetted, and marble (modified classic tabby pattern of swirls).
 There are many different types of spotted patterns, and various types of “rosetting”.
 Colors accepted in the breed standard are any shade of brown (gold/wheat, to red/rufoused, to charcoal), the “snows” (seal lynx, seal mink, seal sepia), and silvers, as well as several combinations of those colors.
-Non-standard coat variations include blues, non-agouti (solid color with almost no visible pattern), and even Bengals with longhair rather than shorthair.
-(Watch this site for future pages with photo examples of different coat colors and patterns.)
+Non-standard coat variations include blues and non-agouti (solid color with almost no visible pattern).
+Bengals also come in either shorthair or longhair.
 It is always best, if possible, to visit as many Bengals that you can in person before deciding.
 Many many buyers that are *sure* they only want a rosetted Bengal happen to see a marble at the breeder’s house and fall madly in love!

 The breeder may ask you if you are looking for a “pet quality” or “show quality” kitten.
 Show quality kittens are just that, the breeder feels that the kitten or cat would do well in the show ring, and fits the breed standard very well, not having any features that may be counted against in the show ring (ears too large or pointy or a spot of white hair on the neck, which is “color fault”).
 Those features on another kitten may make it “pet quality” and therefore more than likely less expensive.
 Either kitten should of course have a good, outgoing temperament.